VictorHom/NYTNews/README.md

 Describe any challenges encountered while building the app.
 I got the "infinite scrolling" to work at one point.
 Then I built extra features and the performance of the api calls from the scrolling seem to get worst.
 The issue has not been fixed.

+In debugger mode, it is working as I step through the code, so it is making it tough to optimize :(

 ## Open-source libraries used

 - [Android Async HTTP](https://github.com/loopj/android-async-http) - Simple asynchronous HTTP requests with JSON parsing